 What is a Video Script?

-Whether you write the words for an announcer, gather them in sound bites, script them for actors, match graphics with music or natural sound, or combine a few of those techniques, the script is the roadmap for your production and the instructions for your editor.
+Whether you write the words for an announcer, gather remarks in sound bites, prepare a script for actors, match graphics with music or natural sound, or combine a few of those techniques, the script is the roadmap for your video production.

-Because videos are a unique combination of audio, video and graphics, a video script template needs to include all three elements: audio, video and graphics.
+Videos are a unique combination of audio, video and graphics, and a video script template should include, at minimum, all three elements: audio, video and graphics.

 Why Do I Need a Video Script?